The Surfin' Lungs: 1981–1990

 In 1987, the band split from the Big Beat label and Satellite Records expressed an interest in the group and their new label, Beat International, took up the option to release the band's second album The Biggest Wave in September.
 The Lungs followed this up with another tour to Switzerland, with DRS-3 broadcasting their concert in Basel live on air.

 1987 also proved to be a pivotal year in the group's history as one of the founding members Geoffo Knipe left the band and was replaced by long-time friend Clive Gilling, who had been a member of Warp Factor Five.

-In May 1988, the band were the main attraction of the Positive Mond music festival in Berne, Switzerland, and two further tours followed, plus the release of a compilation cd, Let 'Em Eat Surf.
+In May 1988, the band were the main attraction of the Positive Mond music festival in Bern, Switzerland, and two further tours followed, plus the release of a compilation cd, Let 'Em Eat Surf.
 The Lungs also appeared on the Swiss TV music show Barock where they performed "Let 'Em Eat Surf".
 Later that year the band went through another line-up change when drummer Al Beckett left to be replaced by Graeme Block – who used to be in Steve Dean's brother's band What The Curtains – and the Lungs became regular features on the European touring circuit.

 They changed record labels again and released their third album The Beach Will Never Die in 1990 on the Swiss label Lux-Noise.
 A 14-date tour of Germany and Austria followed to promote its release.
 "Every night was totally different," admitted Chris, "one night we played in a converted prison.
 We stayed there overnight and in the morning we could see prisoners walking in the yard."

 Graeme Block left shortly after the release of that album to head to Los Angeles, with Ray Webb taking over the drumming stool.
 He is actually pictured on the album cover (taken at Studland Bay in Dorset) of The Beach Will Never Die, but never appeared on the album as at the time he was just filling in for Block who by then had left.
 Webb was later re-christened Ray Banz by the group.

 The group also released a single off the album, "Spirit of Australia" which was coupled with "Worst Surfer on the Beach", which featured a rare lead vocal from Steve Dean.